Public Works and Environmental Services

 Project Background

 Lake Accotink was constructed by the United States Army in 1940 as a freshwater supply for Camp Humphreys (now Fort Belvoir).
 Intense development in the 30 square mile watershed draining to the lake following World War II resulted in the lake losing 50 percent of its capacity.
-The US Army dredged the lake prior to transferring it to Fairfax County in 1967.
+This was due to continued development in the watershed, mostly prior to the issuance of stormwater management regulations in late 1980, which increased overland runoff eventually causing streambank erosion and contributed significant amount of sediment to the lake.
 A second wave of development in the 1960s and 1970s added significant sediment to the lake.
-The Fairfax County Park Authority (FCPA) conducted a study in 1982 showing that the lake volume had been reduced to about 25 percent of its original compacity.
+The Fairfax County Park Authority (FCPA) conducted a study in 1982 showing that the lake volume had been reduced to about 25 percent of its original capacity.
 The FCPA dredged the lake to restore capacity in 1985.
 By 2001 the lake had filled up again with sediment at a rate of more than 17,000 cubic yards per year.
 The Fairfax County Department of Public Works and Environmental Services (DPWES) partnered with FCPA to dredge the lake again in 2008.
 Analysis in 2016 estimated that the lake is now filling up again at about 23,000 cubic yards of sediment per year.

-The project is in the Braddock Magisterial District in Lake Accotink and Wakefield Parks in the Accotink Creek Watershed.
+Lake Accotink is located in the Braddock Magisterial District in the Accotink Creek Watershed.

-• Restore and maintain aesthetic and recreational benefits for county residents
+• Restore and maintain aesthetic and recreational benefits as a smaller lake for county residents

 • Protect water quality in Accotink Creek and meet regulatory requirements